 Baking soda is affordable, easy to find, completely natural, environmentally friendly, and has excellent cleaning ability.
 We all know that baking soda is very effective and widely used.
-But will baking soda damage your vacuum cleaner?
-Baking soda dust may cause permanent damage to your vacuum cleaner motor, so we’d better not use baking soda in the vacuum cleaner.
+But will baking soda ruin your vacuum cleaner?
+Baking soda dust may cause permanent ruin to your vacuum cleaner motor, so we’d better not use baking soda in the vacuum cleaner.
 Baking soda has many uses at home.
 Baking soda can be used to freshen laundry, and it can also remove stains on soft furniture and countertops.
 In addition, baking soda is often used for carpet cleaning, but we’d better not use baking soda with a vacuum cleaner to clean carpets.

 How Does Baking Soda Work?

-Baking soda’s natural antibacterial and deodorizing capabilities make it perform well when disinfecting carpets without using steam cleaners.
+Baking soda’s naturally antibacterial and deodorizing capabilities make it perform well when disinfecting carpets without using steam cleaners.
 To put it more simply, baking soda can often be used to clean excess dirt on carpets.
 Usually, when used for this purpose, sprinkle baking soda on the affected area, soak it, and then vacuum it.

 Baking soda neutralizes odors and absorbs moisture.
-Its antibacterial property can also kill any mold, mold or bacteria in the carpet.
+Its antibacterial property can also kill any mold, mold, or bacteria in the carpet.
 As we all know, carpets are difficult to clean because dirt and moisture will enter the bottom layer of carpets, while conventional dust collection is difficult to reach the bottom layer.
 Therefore, it is easy to understand why so many people choose to use baking soda to achieve this goal; Baking soda is easy to use and efficient.

 How Does Baking Soda Destroy Your Vacuum Cleaner?